1928 United States presidential election: Religion's role in the campaign

-Scott Farris notes that the anti-Catholicism of the American society was the sole reason behind Smith's defeat, as even contemporary Prohibition activists would admit that their main problem with the Democratic candidate was his faith and not any political view - Bob Jones Sr., a prominent Protestant pastor in South Carolina, said: "I'll tell you, brother, that the big issue we've got to face ain't the liquor question.
-I'd rather see a saloon on every corner of the South than see the foreigners elect Al Smith president."
+Contemporary Prohibition activists said that their main problem with the Democratic candidate was his faith and not any political view.
+Bob Jones Sr., a prominent Protestant pastor in South Carolina, said: "I'll tell you, brother, that the big issue we've got to face ain't the liquor question.
+I'd rather see a saloon on every corner of the South than see the foreigners elect Al Smith president".
 A Methodist newspaper in Georgia called Catholicism "a degenerate type of Christianity," while Southern Baptist churches ordered their followers to vote against Smith, claiming that he would close down Protestant churches, end freedom of worship and prohibit reading the Bible.
 Charles Hillman Fountain, a Protestant writer, insisted that Catholics should be barred from holding any office.
 Farris states that "More disturbing than the ridiculous and the dangerous was the respectable anti-Catholicism", as contemporary newspapers and Protestant churches tried to mask their anti-Catholicism as genuine concern.
 Protestant activists insisted that Catholicism represented an alien culture and medieval mentality, claiming that Catholicism was incompatible with American democracy and institutions.
 Catholics were portrayed as reactionary despite being more left-wing than mainstream American Protestant congregations at the time.
 William Allen White, a renowned newspaper editor, warned that Catholicism would erode the moral standards of America, saying that "the whole Puritan civilization which has built a sturdy, orderly nation is threatened by Smith."
 While Herbert Hoover avoided raising the issue of Catholicism on the campaign trail, he defended the Protestant actions in a private letter:

 There are many people of intense Protestant faith to whom Catholicism is a grievous sin, and they have as much right to vote against a man for public office because of that belief.
 That is not persecution.

 Those issues made Smith lose several states of the Solid South that had been carried by Democrats since Reconstruction.
 However, in many southern states with sizable African American populations, the vast majority of whom could not vote due to poll taxes, restricted primaries, and hostile local election officials, it was widely believed that Hoover supported integration or at least was not committed to maintaining segregation.
 This overcame opposition to Smith's campaign in areas with large nonvoting black populations.
 Mississippi Governor Theodore G. Bilbo claimed that Hoover had met with a black member of the Republican National Committee and danced with her.
 Hoover's campaign quickly denied the "untruthful and ignoble assertion".